SadiqHarry/Angular-NodeJS-Interactive_World_Map-WebApp-/README.md

 # Interactive World Map

 This project showcases an interactive world map that provides a visual interface for exploring country information.
-It utilizes Angular, NodeJS, TypeScript, HTML, and CSS to build the application, along with the Innovsandbox map API to fetch country details based on longitude and latitude coordinates.
+It utilizes Angular, NodeJS, TypeScript, HTML, and CSS to build the application, along with the Innovsandbox map and World Bank API to fetch country details based SVG map coordinates.

 ![worldmap](https://github.com/SadiqHarry/Interactive_World_Map/assets/116308353/0d9f6f90-59bf-4cc5-8301-2653376c6d8e)